Siva Temple, Punganur

-Siva Temple is a Siva temple in Punganur in Chittoor district in Andhra Pradesh (India).
+Siva Temple is a Siva temple in Punganur in Annamayya district in Andhra Pradesh (India).

 Vaippu Sthalam

 It is one of the shrines of the Vaippu Sthalams sung by Tamil Saivite Nayanar Appar.

 Presiding deity

 The presiding deity is Shiva.
 He is known as Kukkudesvarar.

 Location

 This place is also known as Kukkudechuram.
 From Chittoor, after reaching Palamaner this temple can be reached in Madhanapalli road.